-(1) A dealer must appoint an auditor, approved by the Board, at the time of opening a trust account.
+(1) A dealer must appoint an auditor, approved by the Commissioner, at the time of opening a trust account.

-(2) An auditor’s appointment under this section is continuous unless the Board approves a subsequent change in the appointment.
+(2) An auditor’s appointment under this section is continuous unless the Commissioner approves a subsequent change in the appointment.

 [Regulation 10H inserted in Gazette 13 Aug 2002 p.
-4161-2.]
+4161-2; amended in Gazette 30 Jun 2011 p.
+2660.]

 10I.
 Production of records to auditors